-After tying the knot, be sure to explore what fabulous Ocho Rios has to offer beyond the hotel, including tours and excursions the unforgettable Dunn’s River Falls, lively Margaritaville, and the rock gorge of Fern Gully.
+After tying the knot, be sure to explore what fabulous Ocho Rios has to offer beyond the hotel, including tours and excursions the unforgettable Dunn’s River Falls, lively Margaritaville, and the rocky gorge of Fern Gully.

 If you’re thinking of getting married in Jamaica, you’ll find that Negril is a great option.
-It is home to the famous seven mile coastline and there is no shortage of venues to host your destination wedding.
+It is home to the famous Seven Mile coastline and there is no shortage of venues to host your destination wedding.

 Legal Requirements for Getting Married in Jamaica

-Getting married in Jamaica is surprisingly easy as long as you plan ahead.
+Getting married in Jamaica is surprisingly simple as long as you plan ahead.
 You should make sure you consult with your coordinator as early as possible to make sure everything runs smoothly.
 Here are the steps you’ll need to take before you can legally tie the knot: